 Purpose: To inform college personnel of the guidelines for all TTC Education Abroad Programs.
 TTC Education Abroad refers to credit courses that include travel outside of the country as a component of the course.

 - Travel Warnings.
 The U.S. Department of State issues Travel Warnings, based on all relevant information, to recommend that Americans avoid travel to certain countries.
-The College will not approve an Education Abroad program to a country in which a Department of State Travel Warning is in effect.
+The College will not approve an Education Abroad program to a country in which a Department of State Travel Warning is in effect including general warnings and warnings related to specific groups or types of travelers.
 In the event of a Department of State Travel Alert, the College will determine appropriate action.

 - Faculty and Staff.
 Education Abroad Programs must have at least two (2) instructors, staff or chaperones on any trip.
 At least one (1) instructor, staff or chaperone must accompany participants going to and returning from Education Abroad destinations.
 Exceptions to this procedure must be approved by the TTC President or President's designee.